Saturday, November 2, 2024

 Location: A9 |

-Engage in 3D learning to explore human-environmental interactions and paths to sustainability.
+Engage in hands on learning to explore human-environmental interactions and paths to sustainability.
 Topics include carrying capacity in nature, global land and resource use, and global population trends.
 Activity formats include modeling and group simulations and a resource management game.
 Receive materials matched to Oregon Science Standards. |

 Jennifer Wyld, Lewis & Clark Montessori Charter School |